-Without synchronized time, accurately correlating information between devices becomes difficult, if not impossible.
-If you cannot successfully compare logs between routers within a network, it will be almost impossible to determine the series of events that resulted in compromising a host or network.
+Accurately correlating information between devices becomes difficult, if not impossible without synchronized time.
+The ability to successfully compare logs between routers within a network, it will allow the administrator to determine the series of events that resulted in compromising a host or network.

 An NTP client is configured to set its clock and stay synchronized with an NTP server.
 NTP clients can be configured to use multiple servers to set their time and are also able to set preference to the most accurate time sources.
-An NTP server is configured to synchronize NTP clients, they will not let clients update or affect its time settings.
+An NTP server is configured to synchronize NTP clients, and allow clients update or affect its time settings.
 NTP peers can provide time synchronization to each other.

-NOTE: Preferred NTP timeservers are provided by the US Naval Observatory.
-The NIPRNet and SIPRNet accessible NTP servers are identified at http://tycho.usno.navy.mil/ntp.html
+Preferred NTP timeservers are provided by the U.S. Naval Observatory.
+The NIPRNet and SIPRNet accessible NTP servers are identified at http://tycho.usno.navy.mil/ntp.html.